Welcome to your first swing dance class!

-We run two Level 1 Intro to Swing classes.
+We run three Level 1 Intro to Swing classes.
 The first is on Monday nights from 8-9 PM at Kakes Studios in Boulder.
 The second is on Tuesday nights from 7-8 PM at East Simpson Coffee Co. in Lafayette.
 The third is on Wednesday nights from 7:30-8:30 PM at SKEYE Brewing in Longmont.
 All of our lessons are progressive which means that each week we build on the material taught the previous week.
 Each Level 1 series lasts one month.
 You can join a new session the first or second week of the month.

 I missed the first class of the month.
 Can I still join?

 Yes, you can join the second week of a series!
 But be aware that the class will be covering material faster than in the first week due to the progressive nature.
 You cannot join after the second week, but the next series is only two weeks away at this point!

-Can I take the Level 1 series on both Monday and Wednesdays?
+Can I take the Level 1 series on multiple days?

 Yes!
 This is a great way to learn an reinforce the material for those who want to accelerate their progress.

 Can I make up a week of classes?

-If you need to miss a Monday class, you can always make it up on Wednesday (or vice versa).
-The same material is taught in both classes each week, so you don't need to worry about falling behind.
+If you need to miss a Monday class, you can always make it up on Tuesday or Wednesday (or vice versa).
+The same material is taught in each class during the week, so you don't need to worry about falling behind.
 You can also take a private lesson to make up a class or receive more personal attention.
 Contact us at email@example.com for availability.

 Do I need a partner?